DrYenyen/PPPwn-Tinker-GUI/README.md

 1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest Linux version and extract all the files to your folder of choice
 2. Turn on your PS4 and connect it to your PC via ethernet.

+# Downloading the GUI MacOS
+1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest Linux version and extract all the files to your folder of choice
+2. Turn on your PS4 and connect it to your PC via ethernet.

 # PPPwn-Tinker-GUI
 PPPwn-Tkinter-GUI was crafted with the goal of extending the functionality of the current PPPwn solutions.
 By altering the way in which the exploit is deployed and run, one can increase reliability of **Scanning for corrupted object** to nearly 100%.
 This is often console-dependent, but it's better to experiment than not.